-According to one survey, 51% of consumers expect businesses to be available 24/7.
+According to one survey, over 50% of consumers expect businesses to be available 24/7.
 Since automated systems don’t need to sleep and don’t get tired, they can respond to consumer questions at any time.
 AI chatbots can also talk to any number of customers at once, so support lines will never get backed up.

 The more AI talks to people, the better it gets at understanding and responding to them.
 AI can even keep track of everyone’s questions to form profiles for each customer, enabling personalized banking.
 The system could then tailor the customer support experience to each user.

-Artificial Intelligence Could Revolutionize Finance
+Artificial Intelligence in Finance Could Be Revolutionary

 These three examples only scratch the surface of what AI can do in the world of finance.
 As AI becomes more advanced, new applications for it emerge.
 Before long, these systems will likely become standard throughout the industry.